dj1411/HabitChart/www/quality/test_funational.md

 - clicking cancel should go to main page without doing anything
 - the modal should close upon clicking outside
 - The date and habit should correspond to the cell clicked
-- the prefilled values in the buttons should be displayed as below:
+- the prefilled values in the buttons should be displayed
-    - The most recent value should be displayed
-    - If the goal is to improve:
-        - values in order of increment should be displayed
-        - there should be some data in the decrement phase also
-    - If the goal is to reduce:
-        - values in order of decrement should be displayed
-        - there should be some data in the increment phase also
 - in the textbox only number should be allowed to enter
 - Clicking submit/enter on invalid data should stay on the modal
 - Clicking submit/enter should submit the number entered in textbox